Stephen-Strosko/deep-learning-model-evaluation/README.md

 These are the functions currently included in the repository, their inputs, their outputs, and what they accomplish:

-1) exact_match
+1) exact_accuracy

-This function provides the percent of results that are an exact match across all labels at a certain threshold.
-For example, an algorithm that outputs five labels with outcomes of 0.55, 0.11, 0.78, 0.99, 0.02, would return a result of 0% accuracy if the threshold was set at 75% and the correct labels were True, False, True, True, False.
-Only the first item would be marked as incorrect, but since it is not an exact match if this was the only output, the accuracy would be 0%.
-If the threshold was changed to 50% then the accuracy would be 100%.
+This function provides the accuracy of the model as a whole, treating TP and FN as all labels being predicted correctly for an item.
+Accuracy is the ratio of correctly predicted observations to all observations.
+Accuracy = TP+FN/TP+FN+FP+TN

 The inputs to this function are:
 A list of lists or an array that contains the probability outputs (this is the typical output of `.predict` call in most machine learning libraries).
 A list of lists or an array that contains the labels for the associated results (this is typically stored in the y_test of your split).
 A threshold for the probability that is associated with a correct result.

+Return:
+A list of accuracy scores in percentages for each label in the order of the labels given.

-2) true_positives
+2) individual_label_accuracy

-This function provides the accuracy for true positives in the results at a certain threshold.
-For example, an algorithm that outputs five labels with outcomes of 0.55, 0.11, 0.78, 0.99, 0.02, would return a result of 66% accuracy if the threshold was set at 75% and the correct labels were True, False, True, True, False.
-There are three possibilities of a true positive and only two were predicted correctly at the 75% threshold.
+This function provides the accuracy for each individual label accross all results.
+Accuracy is the ratio of correctly predicted observations to all observations.
+Accuracy = TP+FN/TP+FN+FP+TN

 The inputs to this function are:
 A list of lists or an array that contains the probability outputs (this is the typical output of `.predict` call in most machine learning libraries).
 A list of lists or an array that contains the labels for the associated results (this is typically stored in the y_test of your split).
 A threshold for the probability that is associated with a correct result.

+Return:
+A list of accuracy scores in percentages for each label in the order of the labels given.

-3) per_label
+3) individual_label_precision

-This function provides the accuracy for both true positives and true negatives in the results at a certain threshold.
-For example, an algorithm that outputs five labels with outcomes of 0.55, 0.11, 0.78, 0.99, 0.02, would return a result of 80% accuracy if the threshold was set at 75% and the correct labels were True, False, True, True, False.
-There are five possibilities of a true positive or true negative and four were predicted correctly at the 75% threshold.
+This function provides the precision for each individual label (including both true positives and true negatives) across all results.
+Precision is the ratio of correctly predicted positive observations to the total predicted positive observations or the number of correct positive predictions made.
+Precision = TP/TP+FP

 The inputs to this function are:
 A list of lists or an array that contains the probability outputs (this is the typical output of `.predict` call in most machine learning libraries).
 A list of lists or an array that contains the labels for the associated results (this is typically stored in the y_test of your split).
 A threshold for the probability that is associated with a correct result.

+Return:
+A list of precision scores in percentages for each label in the order of the labels given.

-4) individual_label_accuracies
+4) individual_label_recall

-This function provides the accuracy for each individual label (including both true positives and true negatives) across all results.
-For example, an algorithm that outputs five labels with outcomes of 0.55, 0.11, 0.78, 0.99, 0.02, would return a result of five accuracy results of 0%, 100%, 100%, 100%, 100% if the threshold was set at 75% and the correct labels were True, False, True, True, False.
+This function provides the recall for each individual label (ONLY true positives) across all results.
+Recall is a metric that quantifies the number of correct positive predictions made out of all positive predictions that could have been made.
+Recall = TP/TP+FN

 The inputs to this function are:
-A list of lists or an array that contains the probability outputs (this is the typical output of `.predict` call in most machine learning libraries).
+A list of arrays that contain the probability outputs (this is the typical output of `.predict` call in most machine learning libraries).
-A list of lists or an array that contains the labels for the associated results (this is typically stored in the y_test of your split).
+A list of arrays that contain the labels for the associated results (this is typically stored in the y_test of your split).
 A threshold for the probability that is associated with a correct result.

-5) individual_label_accuracies_tp

-This function provides the accuracy for each individual label (ONLY true positives) across all results.
-For example, an algorithm that outputs five labels with outcomes of 0.55, 0.11, 0.78, 0.99, 0.02, would return a result of five accuracy results of 0%, NA, 100%, 100%, NA if the threshold was set at 75% and the correct labels were True, False, True, True, False.
+Return:
+A list of recall scores in percentages for each label in the order of the labels given.

+5) per_label_f1_scores (f1 scores for each label)
+This function provides the f1 score for each individual label.
+This is 2*((precision*recall)/(precision+recall))

 The inputs to this function are:
-A list of lists or an array that contains the probability outputs (this is the typical output of `.predict` call in most machine learning libraries).
+A list of arrays that contain the probability outputs (this is the typical output of `.predict` call in most machine learning libraries).
-A list of lists or an array that contains the labels for the associated results (this is typically stored in the y_test of your split).
+A list of arrays that contain the labels for the associated results (this is typically stored in the y_test of your split).
 A threshold for the probability that is associated with a correct result.

-NOTE: In my opinion this may be the most important function for someone evaluating a multiclass-multilabel algorithm as it alerts the programmer of which labels are performing well at identifying the desired result.
+Return:
+A list of f1 scores for each label in the order of the labels given.